simplj/sdf/README.md

 ## Constraints/Restrictions
   * If a class is initiated thourgh constructor using `@Dependency`, then there must be one public constructor present in the class.
 If multiple constructor is needed to present, please initiate through [Factory Method](#through-factory-method).
   * If a class is initiated through a factory method using `@Dependency` or `@DependencyProvider` then the method must be declared `static`.
+  * `@Dependency` annotation cannot be used on Abstract class or interface.
+Only concrete classes can be marked as `@Dependency`.
   * `java.lang` classes cannot be declared as dependency (using `@Dependency` or `@DependencyProvider`).
 Use them as [Constants](#providing-constants) if needed.
   * If a constant is provided through JVM argument, then it must be prefixed with `sdf_consts.`. example: `-Dsdf_consts.env.name=DEV` - using this in JVM argument will add a constant value 'DEV' against id 'env.name'.
   * When using variable id in `@Bind`, it can only refer to constants of type `java.lang.String`.